bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 Lastly, I noticed a trick that I had not seen before in the last linear classification layer.
 They use five copies of the linear layer (shared params) each with a *different* dropout layer, which then are averaged together to generate the final output shown in Listing 5.
-I guess it really is trying to remove the randomness of dropout, especially when you have a 0.5 dropout rate.
+My guess to its purpose is that it is trying to remove the randomness of dropout, which may be important since it's so high at a 0.5 dropout rate.

 .. code-block:: Python